 Bronze Dutch clover is easy to grow as long as you can provide well drained, lightly moist soil.
 The plants tolerate both full sunlight and partial shade, although afternoon shade is beneficial for growing bronze Dutch clover in hot climates.
 However, too much shade will produce green plants, and a few hours of daily sunlight brings out the red in the leaves.

 Bronze Dutch Clover Lawns

 Bronze Dutch clover spreads by runners both above and below ground, which means bronze Dutch clover plants expand easily, choking out weeds and controlling erosion in the process.
-The sturdy plants, which reach heights of 3 to 6 inches, tolerate moderate foot traffic.
+The sturdy plants, which reach heights of 3 to 6 inches (7.6 to 15 cm.), tolerate moderate foot traffic.

 Caring for Dutch Clover

-Work an inch or two of compost or manure into the ground at planting time to get the young plants off to a good start.
+Work an inch or two (2.5 or 5 cm.) of compost or manure into the ground at planting time to get the young plants off to a good start.
 Thereafter, clover produces its own nitrogen and requires no supplemental fertilizer.
 Similarly, clover produces its own living mulch and requires no extra mulch of any sort.

-Mow the plants occasionally, as bronze Dutch clover lawns are most attractive when maintained at about 3 inches.
+Mow the plants occasionally, as bronze Dutch clover lawns are most attractive when maintained at about 3 inches (7.6 cm.).

 Is Bronze Dutch Clover Invasive?

 All clovers are a valuable source of nectar for honeybees and other pollinators.
 However, improperly maintained plants may become invasive in certain habitats.
 Check with your local Cooperative Extension Service or your state’s Department of Agriculture before planting Bronze Dutch clover.